iNamek/.github.io/about.md

   My full CV, including a complete publication list, is available here: <https://inamek.github.io/index>.

 ---
-If you’re interested in any of the above – whether from a digitalization, research, AI-safety och conspiracy angle – feel free to reach out (<mike.kemani.2@ki.se>).
+If you’re interested in any of the above – whether from a digitalization, research, AI-safety or conspiracy angle – feel free to reach out (<mike.kemani.2@ki.se>).